mybest

 Getting a Clean Cut Saves Time When Sanding

 Many people probably consider buying a jigsaw to make cuts of complex shapes, but not all of them are geared towards this type of job.
-It will be quite a disappointment if you end up with spots that jut out in your finish.
 During our tests, we also found a difference in the quality of the resulting surface from each jigsaw.
 Jagged surfaces take time to refinish, but if the surface comes out clean on the first try, you won't need to spend time sanding it down afterward.

 These Two Jigsaws Were Easy to Use and Produced Excellent Results